joelong01/secret-sample/README.md

     STARTUP_OPTIONS_FILE="$PWD/.devcontainer/.localStartupOptions.json"

     # tell the dev where the options are everytime a terminal starts so that it is obvious where to change a setting
-    echo_info "Local secrets file is $LOCAL_ENV.
-Set environement variables there that you want to use locally."
+    echo_info "Local secrets file is $LOCAL_ENV."
+    echo_info "Set environement variables there that you want to use locally."

 }
 ```